What does it take to build AI responsibly from the beginning?

 At the Global AI Governance and Innovation Showcase, Danica Damljanovic shared the journey of Sentient Machines and reflected on the impact of the FCA AI Lab Supercharged Academy.

-Her message captured one of the most important lessons from the programme:
+Her message captured one of the most important lessons from the programme: AI adoption is not only about learning new tools.
+It is about developing the judgement to use them responsibly.

 Beyond Technical Capability

-How should it be governed?
+- How should it be governed?

-What risks does it create?
+- What risks does it create?

 Building Depth and Structure

-It also helps ensure that innovation is grounded in accountability from the start.
+It helps move ideas from early exploration to more practical execution.
+It also helps ensure that innovation is grounded in accountability from the start, rather than treated as something to be addressed later.

 The Sentient Machines Journey